Ahlfeldt/AABPL-toolkit/SHAPEFILES/GlobalCities/README.md

 | **pop_sh** | Float | Cells's share of metropolitan population (within grid) located in this cell |
 | **emp_sh** | Float | Share of metropolitan employment  (within grid) located in this cell (same as psemph, just a fraction; added to facilitate input into GRID-toolkit) |

+Employment data are from the National Economic Time Series (NETS) for US MSAs and predicted by Ahlfeldt, Albers, Behrens (2025) for global cities.

 For a more detailed description of the data sources, see Ahlfeldt, Albers, Behrens (2025)

 ## Reference: